-With the series being the most captivating TV whodunit of its time, perhaps a bigger mystery is why Parker Brothers did not jump on it and create a Twin Peaks-themed version of the renowned murder mystery game.
-Craftster River Watson saw a challenge in that missed opportunity and designed her own Twin Peaks mod for Clue (or Cluedo as it’s known as in most places outside of North America).
+With the series being the most captivating TV whodunit of its time, perhaps the bigger mystery is why former Parker Brothers/Hasbro did not jump on it and create a Twin Peaks-themed version of the renowned murder mystery game.
+Craftster River Watson saw a challenge in that missed opportunity and designed her own Twin Peaks mod for Clue (or Cluedo, as it’s known as in most places outside of North America).
 Here’s her DIY-version of the board, complete with One-Eyed Jack’s and the Red Room, and how she made it.

 She’s Dead… Wrapped In Plastic – Twin Peaks mod for Clue/Cluedo by River Watson